Now for only $3,900 (was $4,500) until 4/30/17

 - Round-trip flights to and from Mendoza, Argentina

-- Aconcagua climbing permit fee ($300 to $750 which you will pay in Mendoza, accompanied by your guide)
+- Aconcagua climbing permit fee ($700 to $900 depending on season) which you will pay in Mendoza, accompanied by your guide.
+South Americans pay about half of this amount and Argentinean Citizens about 1/4 of that amount.

 - Meals in Mendoza